GaloisInc/BESSPIN-Tool-Suite/docker/TOOLCHAINS.md

 # Toolchain Guide

-This document outlines the infrastructure provided to cross-build applications for the FETT targets.
+This document outlines the infrastructure provided to cross-build applications for the BESSPINs.
 Toolchains are provided in Docker images, where programs can be cross-compiled, transferred, and run on the target hardware.

 ## Toolchain Docker Images